alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Panel.md

 These configure EDDiscovery:

-* Log EDSM requests: Store EDSM requests in a log in your APPDATA EDDiscovery folder.
+* Log HTTP requests: Store HTTP requests in a log in your APPDATA EDDiscovery folder.

 * Number Rows Latest Entry Highest: By default 1 is the latest entry.
 If you prefer it the other way around, click this.

-* History cursor to new Journal Entry automatically: When a new journal entry is entered, change the cursor on the [[history panel|Using the History Panel]] to the entry.

 * Display Game time instead of local time: Display UTC game time instead of your local time.